 Distribution specific instructions are shown below:

-For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
+For a number of Linux distributions, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.